Appleka12/Appleka12/README.md

 Projects I've Done:
 1. Vision on Jetson Nano for Radicubs
-2. Worked on Dislack with MihirSood45
+2. Worked on Dislack (Discord - Slack Connection) with Mihir45
 3. Custom Built Laptop